 White House Expected To Provide Updates On Coronavirus Response

-The White House coronavirus task force is scheduled Tuesday to give a briefing at 11:30 a.m.
-ET in which officials are expected to provide an update on new testing sites and other issues related to the response to the outbreak.
+The White House's coronavirus task force is scheduled Tuesday to give a briefing at 11:30 a.m.
+ET at which officials are expected to provide an update on new testing sites and other issues related to the response to the outbreak.
 The briefing was originally scheduled for 10:30 a.m.

 The impact of the outbreak has ground the U.S. economy to a near standstill.
 In a bid to boost growth, the White House is asking Congress for $850 billion in tax cuts, according to a person familiar with the plan.